charleskoffler/clprolf/README.md

 In fact, they are empty but allow the transition to simol while keeping their coding style.
 Once the programmer would have integrated the concepts, he could use all annotations instead.
 And he can keep an inheritance vision of the roles in mind, if he prefers.

 Summary: Each interface must extend either CompatInterfVersion root interface, or CompatInterfCapacity.
 But it can have another interfaces in their inheritance, of course.
-For classes, it is not the same, only the root classes must inherit from a root simol class(SimuRealWorldObj, SimuCompWorker, RealWorldObj, Information).
+For classes, it is not the same, only the root classes must inherit from a root simol class(SimuRealWorldObj, SimuCompWorker, ModelRealWorldObj, Information).
 This is because all the descendants must have the same role, in simol.
 And because we can not have multiple inheritance in the underlying language, for declaring a role in each class.

 Usage example in java: public class Main extends SimuCompWorker { (...) }
 Or public class Animal extends SimuRealWorldObj.
 Interface examples: public interface Callable extends CompatInterfCapacity { (...) }